marcov/tech-notes/docs/Linux/namespaces.md

 You may have been asking, why the inode I get from `stat /proc/self/ns/pid` is different from the value I get with `readlink /proc/self/ns/pid` ????

-BECAUSE YOU NEED to call stat with the `-L` option to dereference the symlink!!!!
+BECAUSE YOU NEED to call stat with the `-L` option to dereference the symlink!!!

 ### init process and namespaces
 - A process that is init in a PID namespace, cannot move to a different existing PID namespace.